dgonzal/cmssw/FastSimulation/HadShower/README.md

 ## Shower steps

-Given the starting point of the shower (modeled in StartGenerator), the class hadshower::StepsFactory calculates the position and size of the steps (bins) in which the shower is modeled.
+Given the starting point of the shower (modeled in hadshower::StartGenerator), the class hadshower::StepsFactory calculates the position and size of the steps (bins) in which the shower is modeled.

 The first step starts at the starting point.